RudiSzubert/weather/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+Obviously there should be more unit tests, I wouldn't fit in given time though

 ## Components

 As you can see there is only one component - app.
 The reason for this is simple - I've decided to use angular materials